MunaZekia/PWA-Text-Editor/01-Class-Content/19-PWA/01-Activities/26-Stu_Manifest/README.md

 ## 💡 Hints

 How could our JSON be represented in a JavaScript object?
+// we can use the following code to create a manifest.json file
+//

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * What is each key in a `manifest.json` file responsible for?
+// It is responsible for a different aspect of the application.
+For example, the name key is responsible for the name of the application.

 Use [Google](https://www.google.com) or another search engine to research this.